twocoins-ca/cicd-taskcat/README.md

 This Quick Start deploys a continuous integration and continuous delivery (CI/CD) pipeline on the Amazon Web Services (AWS) Cloud for automatically testing AWS CloudFormation templates from a GitHub repository.

-The Quick Start sets up a CI/CD environment that includes AWS TaskCat for testing, AWS CodePipeline for continuous integration, and AWS CodeBuild as your build service.
+The blog sets up a CI/CD environment that includes AWS TaskCat for testing, AWS CodePipeline for continuous integration, and AWS CodeBuild as your build service.

 ![image](https://user-images.githubusercontent.com/91735129/135618914-dada2b6e-0fa6-4ff9-8367-92a37ae1649b.png)